GuiMarion/formantsExtraction/README.md

 ## Get Started
 ### Python
-To install the dependencies for Python use (we assume the $python$ command is linking to your default python environement), you can use the following script:
+To install the dependencies for Python use (we assume the *python* command is linking to your default python environement), you can use the following script:

     sh install_py.sh